top of page

 BIOGRAPHY

-As an educator, Hettie, opened ‘Movement & Characters’, a school dedicated to providing industry-level, professional classes in the performing arts for students of all ages, levels, and financial backgrounds, operating in Greater New York & New York City, sharing her love for dance and exploring how to create spaces where form and technique are being learned, perspective is being shared, culture is being experienced, and history is being discussed.
+As an educator, currently teaching Dance and Theater at Union College in Schenectady NYHettie graduated from Columbia College Chicago and has her MFA in Interdisciplinary Arts, Performance Creation Concentration focusing on Art and Activism, from Goddard College.
+Hettie, opened ‘Movement & Characters’, a school dedicated to providing industry-level, professional classes in the performing arts for students of all ages, levels, and financial backgrounds, operating in Greater New York & New York City, sharing her love for dance and exploring how to create spaces where form and technique are being learned, perspective is being shared, culture is being experienced, and history is being discussed.
 In addition, she has taught at several Colleges and Universities including: As the Visiting Artist-In-Residence in Dance at Skidmore College in Saratoga, NY, Visiting Assistant Professor of Theater and Dance at Nazareth College in Rochester, NY, and Stephens College in Columbia, MO.
 She has also been a Guest Artist at the University Of Rochester, Suny Potsdam, Suny Brockport, Suny New Paltz, and Sam Houston State University.
 Hettie has also taught at dance at The Mark Morris School Brooklyn NY, JCC Triple Threat NJ, Mohonk Mountain House, New Paltz, NY, and Encore Dance Competition for the Stars, NJ ( judge).
-Hettie graduated from Columbia College Chicago and is currently earning her MFA in Interdisciplinary Arts, Performance Creation Concentration focusing on Art and Activism, from Goddard College.

-Using art as therapy, Hettie has received awards for her outreach and service in communities, including; The NAACP's "Top 21 Leaders 40 & Under Award" In The Fields Of Arts & Culture, Twice Honored As A "Rising Star" By The Young & Powerful For Obama Group, The Shirley Chisholm "Women Of Excellence."
+Using art as therapy, Hettie has received awards for her outreach and service in communities, including The NAACP's "Top 21 Leaders 40 & Under Award" In The Fields Of Arts & Culture, Twice Honored As A "Rising Star" By The Young & Powerful For Obama Group, The Shirley Chisholm "Women Of Excellence."
 Since 2006, Hettie has worked with A Long Walk Home Inc., a nonprofit organization that uses art therapy and the visual and performing arts to document, educate and bring about social change for survivors of rape and violence.
-Other selected credits include; the NYIT Award nom.
-A Cabaret At The End Of The World (choreographer), The Metropolitan Opera’s Romeo & Juliet, Elektra, and Lulu, Dallas Theater Center’s “FLY” A New Musical, Face-Off Unlimited Improv NYC’s Batsu, Pillow Fight (choreographer) The St. Louis MUNY Opera’s Hairspray, Aida, Camelot and Meet Me In St. Louis.
-Riverside Theater’s La Cage Aux Follies and St. Louis Black Rep, Guys & Dolls.
-Television and Film; Law & Order SVU, The Knick, and King Bolden.

 CREDITS